AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 If you want to use certificate-based authentication when establishing a Site2Cloud connection with your Palo Alto VM-Series firewall, you must do the following:

 1. Generate a certificate from your Palo Alto VM-Series firewall.
-See steps here xxx
+See steps `here <#creating-and-generating-a-self-signed-root-certificate>`_
 #.
 Export your certificate in PEM format.
-See steps here xxx
+See steps `here <#creating-and-generating-a-self-signed-root-certificate>`_
 #.
 In the Aviatrix Controller, upload the CA certificate generated from your Palo Alto VM-Series firewall under Site2Cloud > Certificate > CA Certificate.
+See `here <https://docs.aviatrix.com/HowTos/site2cloud_cacert.html>`_ for details.
 #.
-Create your Site2Cloud connection as described `here (selecting the cert-based authentication type) <https://docs.aviatrix.com/HowTos/site2cloud.html>`_.
+Create your Site2Cloud connection as described `here <#setting-up-site2cloud-connection>`_.
 #.
 After creating the Site2Cloud connection, `download the resulting configuration <https://docs.aviatrix.com/HowTos/site2cloud.html#download-configuration>`_.
 #.
-In the Palo Alto VM-Series UI, upload this configuration (how?) and configure your tunnels/interfaces.
-See steps here xxx
+Upload the Aviatrix CA certificate to your on-prem Palo Alto VM-Series firewall.
+See steps `here <#importing-the-aviatrix-ca-certificate>`_.
 #.
+In the Palo Alto VM-Series UI, use the information from the downloaded configuration file to configure your tunnels/interfaces.
+See steps `here <#adding-a-tunnel-interface>`_.
+#.
 In the Palo Alto VM-Series UI, configure the IKE Gateway depending on if you are using PSK or certificate-based authentication.
-See steps here xxx
+See steps `here <#setting-up-IKE-crypto-profile-and-IKE-gateways>`_.
 #.
 In the Aviatrix Controller, navigate to Site2Cloud > Certificate > AVX CA Certificate and download the Aviatrix CA certificate.
-#.
-Upload the Aviatrix CA certificate to your on-prem Palo Alto VM-Series firewall.
-See steps here xxx

 Configuration Workflow
 ======================

 Need blurb here

 Creating and Generating a Self-Signed Root Certificate
 ------------------------------------------------------

 If you are creating a Site2Cloud connection between your Palo Alto VM-Series firewall and your Aviatrix gateway in the cloud and want to use cert-based authentication, you must generate a CA certificate that you will upload to the Aviatrix Controller under Site2Cloud > CA Certificate.

 See `this URL <https://docs.paloaltonetworks.com/pan-os/9-1/pan-os-admin/certificate-management/obtain-certificates/create-a-self-signed-root-ca-certificate>`_ for more information on certificates in Palo Alto.

-1. Navigate to Device > Certificate Management > Certificates > Device Certificates.
+1. In the Palo Alto VM-Series firewall UI, navigate to Device > Certificate Management > Certificates > Device Certificates.
 #.
 Click Generate at the bottom of the window.
 The Generate Certificate dialog displays.
 #.
 Fill out the following information: